Replacing the Keyboard Membrane - Sinclair Spectrum+ and 128

-You pick up an old Spectrum+ and the keyboard is dead, or groups of keys mysteriously stop working - probably one of the most common Spectrum faults and fortunately one of the easiest to put right.
-The cause is almost always a worn out membrane.
+You pick up an a Spectrum+ or Spectrum 128, connect everything up and turn it on and can't get past the "© 1982 Sinclair Research Ltd" screen, or Spectrum 128 start up menu.
+There is no response from the keyboard, or groups of keys mysteriously aren't working - probably one of the most common Spectrum faults and fortunately one of the easiest to put right.
+The cause is almost always a worn out keyboard membrane.

-Although to some a better keyboard to use (I prefer the rubber key type), the Spectrum+ keyboard still had a membrane which perished just as quickly as the rubber key type.
+Although to some a better keyboard to use (I prefer the rubber key type), the Spectrum+ and 128 keyboard still had a membrane which perished just as quickly as the rubber key type.

 The procedure below describes how to change the membrane on a 48K or 128K Spectrum+.
 Follow the instructions carefully, some important points are easy to overlook.

-You should see two flat ribbon cables linking the keyboard to the main circuit board.
+You will now see two flat ribbon cables connecting the the keyboard to the Spectrum motherboard.

 It is particularly important to follow a sequence to ensure that the plate is secured firmly, but evenly: